 Taking action to increase employee engagement

 Patient experience scores are directly dependent on the engagement and passion of healthcare employees.
-Here’s some advice for creating a culture that supports employee engagement and ultimately better patient experience:
+Here are three things you can do to boost employee engagement and ultimately deliver a better patient experience:

 1. Align your organization around your core values and mission.
 Be sure your leaders and managers are living your values and role-modeling the behaviors you state in your values.

 - Make values part of the conversation by recognizing people who live the values.

 - Consider how you and your leadership represent your values every day.

 - Encourage employees to think about values when they are uncertain about decisions.